Dekrayzis/kaboodle-techtest/README.md

 ## Kaboodle technical test

 This application requires a google maps javascript api.
-In the next.config.js file replace the string 'my_google_apiKey' with the one generated from Google maps.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.